gkaframanis/birthday-reminder/README.md

 # Birthday Reminder

-Simple React App that demonstrates the use of useState and the
-render of a list.
+Simple React App that demonstrates the use of useState and the rendering of a list.

 ## The idea of the design